-Facing the prospect of a deep economic recession due to COVID-19, the charitable sectors in both New Zealand and Australia are revising their plans and strategies to meet the new demands and unique challenges brought on by the pandemic.
+Facing the prospect of a deep economic recession, the charitable sectors in New Zealand are revising their plans and strategies to meet the new demands and unique challenges brought on by the pandemic.

-Uncertainty and difficult decisions loom for charities on both sides of the Tasman, so it is understandable for fundraisers to question what the best direction is over the next 6-12 months.
+Uncertainty and difficult decisions loom for charities, so it is understandable for fundraisers to question what the best direction is over the next 6-12 months.

 Whatever the direction you decide to take, make sure you continue to do one thing: keep on fundraising!

 One of the key takeaways from the Global Financial Crisis of 2008-09 was that many charities who continued fundraising experienced an increase in giving whereas those who stopped fundraising took years to recover.
 Although overall fundraising income dropped in the USA for the first time in over 20 years, those charities who were bold in the face of economic doom and gloom and who remained connected with their donors did well.

 Despite the prevailing circumstances we are continuing to see positive signs for giving.
 Some charities are achieving great fundraising results as they engage with donors in new and innovative ways.
 Generous corporates have stepped up and given incredible sums, either as a stand-alone amount or as part of a gift-matching arrangement.

 Here are some things that you can do to maximise your chances for fundraising success while you and your donors adjust to the ‘new normal’: